keighrim/kaldi-yesno-tutorial/README.md

     * All files in `exp/mono/decode_test_yesno` after running the new pipeline.
 * When ready, tag the commit as `part2` and push to `master`.

+## Final notes on grading
+* Don't forget to tag your commits.
+You can make as many commits as you like, however only two commits tagged as `part1` and `part2` will be graded.
+* Graders will use `bash` to run scripts.
+Make sure your `.sh` scirpts are portable and bash compatible. [`shebang`](https://en.wikipedia.org/wiki/Shebang_(Unix)) line could be helpful.